MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-virtual-commute.md

 ## Set up virtual commutes

-The first time you open **Protect time**, you're prompted to schedule your virtual-commute reminders.
+The first time you open **Protect time**, you're prompted to schedule your virtual commute reminders.

 ![Screenshot that shows option to schedule virtual commute.](Images/virtual-commute-reminders.png)